Alifuru people

-The Alfur, Alfurs, Alfuros, Alfures, Aliforoes, Alifuru or Horaforas (in Dutch, Alfoeren) are an indigenous Melanesian people of the Maluku Islands in eastern Indonesia.
+The Alifuru, Alfur, Alfurs, Alfuros, Alfures, Aliforoes, or Horaforas (Dutch: Alfoeren) is a collective term for the indigenous people of mixed Melanesian and Austronesian descent in the Maluku Islands in eastern Indonesia.
 Alifuru was a broad term historically used during the Portuguese seaborne empire.
-The term was primarily associated with communities from the Arafura Sea area.
-Traditionally associated with regions such as Seram, Buru, and the Kei Islands, the Alifuru are considered part of the broader Melanesian cultural and genetic continuum.
-While many speak Austronesian languages and have integrated aspects of Malay-Indonesian culture.
+This term is primarily associated with the pagan communities from the area around the Arafura Sea.
+Traditionally associated with regions such as Seram, Buru, and the Kei Islands, the Alifuru are considered part of the broader Melanesian cultural and genetic continuum, though many speak Austronesian languages and have integrated aspects of Malay-Indonesian culture.

 Etymology

-Forced Alfur workers by Japanese soldiers during World War 2 in Rabaul carrying the funnel-shaped baskets favored by Alfur people to collect enemy products.
+The Alifuru people with traditional rattan bags carrying kopal (copal), unknown date.

 Several origins for the term Alfur have been proposed, including from Spanish, Portuguese, and even Arabic.
-The most likely hypothesis however is that it originated from Tidorese halefuru, a compound composed of the stems hale "land" and furu "wild, savage".
-From Tidore it was adopted and used by Malay traders and the Portuguese, Spanish and Dutch adventurers and colonists who came to the Spice Islands.
+The most likely hypothesis however is that it originated from Tidore halefuru, a compound composed of the stems hale 'land' and furu 'wild, savage'.
+From Tidore, it was adopted and used by Malay traders, Portuguese, Spanish, and Dutch adventurers and colonists who came to the Spice Islands.

-The term referred to certain lands and their inhabitants that were considered "wild", "untamed" or "pagan", particularly in regions that fell under the influence of Tidore and neighboring Ternate.
-The term was thus especially used of peoples in the Maluku Islands (Halmahera, Seram, and Buru among others) and nearby areas of northern and central Sulawesi.
+The term referred to certain lands and their inhabitants that were considered "wild, untamed, or pagan", particularly in regions that fell under the influence of Tidore and neighboring Ternate.
+The term was thus especially used of people in the Maluku Islands (Halmahera, Seram, and Buru among others) and nearby areas of the northern and central parts of Sulawesi.
 Until the 1900s even Papuans were also often called "Alfur".
-In 1879 Van Musschenbroek, former Resident of Menado, described the use of the term in the following way:
+In 1879, van Musschenbroek, former Resident of Menado, described the use of the term in the following way:

 "The general native criterion whether one still is [or is no longer] an Alfur lies in the laying aside of heathenism through the adoption of a monotheistic religion, be it Christianity or Islam.
 There are thus Alfurs among the most diverse races, both among the Melanesian inhabitants of New Guinea and the true Polynesians of Ceram, as well as among the (Micro?)-nesian Sangirese and the Malayo-Polynesian inhabitants of Celebes."

 As with the so-called Indians of South America, the various peoples collectively referred to as Alfurs were not culturally homogeneous.
 The term Alfur is thus generally claimed to be of no ethnological value, and shortly after the turn of the 20th century it practically disappeared from Dutch administrative and academic writings.
 The word "Alfuren" continued to be used by German anthropologist Georg Friederici in his works.
-He used it in a more specific manner to refer to the aborigines or early inhabitants of Maluku, and by extension to those from the island of Sulawesi.
+He used it in a more specific manner to refer to the aborigines or early inhabitants of the Maluku Islands, and by extension to those from the island of Sulawesi.